smarticu5/smarticu5.github.io.old/_posts/2020-04-23-image-pull-secrets.md

       - containerPort: 80
 ```

-Running `kubectl apply -f manifest.yaml`, the pod is created and I have a webserver running.
+Running `kubectl apply -f manifest.yaml`, the pod is created and we have a webserver running.

 ```bash
 ❯ kubectl get po